hfour/h4bff/packages/core/README.md

 # The Core

-Lays out the base for pruggable web application framework.
+Lays out the base for pluggable web application framework.